-The majority of people will choose option A or B because we’ve been tricked into thinking that the goal is to increase the amount of weight we can lift to increase your strength, which is true to a certain point.
-However, the correct option is C and for a variety of reasons which Eat Stop Eat: Progressions will explain to you throughout the program.
+The majority of people will choose option A or B because we’ve been tricked into thinking that the goal is to increase the amount of weight we can lift to increase their strength, which is true to a certain point.
+However, the correct option is C and for a variety of reasons Eat Stop Eat: Progressions will explain to you throughout the program.

 Another thing worth mentioning is that the program isn’t like the other programs that provide you with 90% information that you likely don’t care to read about, and only 10% useful information.
-Instead, it’s actually pretty straight-forward and straight to the point.
+Instead, it’s actually pretty straightforward and straight to the point.
 You’re provided with what you need to change up your workout regimes, sans any fillers.
 This makes for an easy, enjoyable program and one that is just as easy to follow.